 - Salt , pepper & onion powder

-- With all of those yummy chicken juices in the pan, add 2 tbsp butter and add your mushrooms.
-Sautée for roughly 5 minutes on medium high heat until they are tender and remove from pan and add to your chicken on the side.
+- With all of those yummy chicken juices in the pan, add 2 tbsp butter and add your mushrooms and shallots.
+Sautée for roughly 6 minutes on medium high heat until they are tender and remove from pan and add to your chicken on the side.
 Right before you take the mushrooms out of the pan, season them with a tsp of salt and tsp of pepper, toss around and remove.

 4. Add back in your chicken and mushrooms and let cook 10 minutes on medium low heat.